jupyterlab/extension-examples/README.md

 Adding new menu items works in a similar way.
-The IMainMenu interface can be passed as a new argument two the activate function, but first it has to be imported, together with the Menu phosphor type that describes a new tab:
+The IMainMenu interface can be passed as a new argument two the activate function, but first it has to be imported.
+The Menu class is imported from the phosphor library on top of which JupyterLab is built, and that will be frequently encountered when developing JupyterLab extensions:

 ```typescript
 import {